MetaDocencia/SitioWeb/content/en/authors/BRRN/_index.md

 ### About the Brazilian Reproducibility Network

 The [Brazilian Reproducibility Network](https://www.reprodutibilidade.org/en) is a multidisciplinary initiative to promote transparent and reliable research practices in the Brazilian scientific community.
-We bring together groups, institutions and individuals around the country that work to evaluate and improve practices in different areas of science and to foster the debate about research reproducibility.
-We are part of an international network of other national networks that come together to exchange experiences and contribute to a more reliable science at a global level.
+It brings together groups, institutions, and individuals around the country that work to evaluate and improve practices in different areas of science and to foster the debate about research reproducibility.
+It is part of an international network of other national communities that come together to exchange experiences and contribute to a more reliable science at a global level.